 - Some common matching formats – like drag and drop interactions – are difficult to make accessible to keyboard users.

 Learners are required to finish a sentence by filling in the correct word or phrase in space of a blank.
-These types of questions can be useful particularly when a specific/exact word or phrase is important to remember.
+These types of questions can be useful particularly when a specific/exact word or number is important to remember.

 Fill-in-the-blank can be used to test at the two lowest levels: Remember and Understand.
-This type of assessment question is heavily reliant on recall.
+This type of eLearning assessment question is heavily reliant on recall.

 - There is less opportunity for a learner to ‘guess’ the right answer.